Rupesh1510/RISC-V-Tapeout-Week-2/README.md

 - **Power Management Unit**: Optimizes energy usage across the chip to extend battery life in portable devices[attached_file:1].
 - **Special Features**: Such as wireless radios (Wi-Fi, Bluetooth), hardware security modules, and analog components like DACs/ADCs, depending on the SoC's intended use[attached_file:1].

-## Why BabySoC is a Simplified Model for Learning
+## Why VSDBabySoC is a Simplified Model for Learning

-**BabySoC** is designed as an educational, compact SoC model based on the open-source RISC-V architecture, serving as an approachable project for grasping modern SoC design concepts.
+**VSDBabySoC** is designed as an educational, compact SoC model based on the open-source RISC-V architecture, serving as an approachable project for grasping modern SoC design concepts.
 Its structure allows beginners to learn the integration workflow without the overwhelming complexity of industrial-scale chips[attached_file:1].

-BabySoC highlights include:
+VSDBabySoC highlights include:
 - An RVMYTH microprocessor (RISC-V based), modeling the CPU core in mainstream SoCs.
 - A Phase-Locked Loop (PLL) for real SoC clock generation and signal synchronization.
 - A 10-bit Digital-to-Analog Converter (DAC) for interfacing with external analog electronics (e.g., TVs, phones), demonstrating digital-analog interaction.
 - Documented design flow and modular integration, enabling hands-on learning about SoC architecture and mixed-signal interfacing[attached_file:1].

-By mimicking the core architecture and essential subsystems of real SoCs in a minimalistic, transparent manner, BabySoC provides a stepping stone from academic theory to practical understanding, before tackling advanced topics like operating system porting and high-performance customized designs[attached_file:1].
+By mimicking the core architecture and essential subsystems of real SoCs in a minimalistic, transparent manner, VSDBabySoC provides a stepping stone from academic theory to practical understanding, before tackling advanced topics like operating system porting and high-performance customized designs[attached_file:1].

 ## The Role of Functional Modelling Before RTL and Physical Design